Cholathadam

-Cholathadam is a rural area in Kottayam district in the state of Kerala in India.
-It includes in the village of Poonjar Thekkekara located 15 km from the town Erattupetta.
-Flanked by Koottickal on the east and Vengathanam Estate / Chotty on the west.
+Cholathadam is a rural area in Kottayam district of the state of Kerala, India.
+It is part of the village of Poonjar Thekkekara, located 15 km from the town Erattupetta.
+It is flanked by Koottickal on the east and Vengathanam Estate / Chotty on the west.

+Cholathadam is situated in Poonjar Mundakkayam Root, 10 km from Poonjar and 10 km from Mundakkayam.
+Cholathadam consists of Cholathadam East, Chakkippara and Kaithakulam.

+History

+The ancestors who got the land from the King of Poonjar Dynasty, cultivated there and made a good culture and civilization.
+The first ancestors are from the families of Vilakkunnel and Vadayattu.
+This is a place where Christians and Hindus live unitedly.